full-path/ridesheet/src/getting-started.md

 - GitHub
 - Basic JavaScript

+If you feel comfortable with these skills and would like to learn more or set up a demo sheet to explore RideSheet's capabilities, see the [guide to installing RideSheet](technical-guide/installing-ridesheet.md).

 ### Getting Help Installing/Setting Up RideSheet
 If you're not confident in setting up RideSheet on your own, don't worry.
 Most small agencies will not have the resources or technical expertise on hand to set up RideSheet independently.
 You can:

 - Hire a technical consultant: Consider hiring a consultant with experience in setting up Google Workspace and spreadsheet-based solutions.
-- Seek help from Full Path: Contact us for guidance on installation and setup.
+- Seek help from Full Path: [Contact us](about/index.md) for guidance on installation and setup.
 In some cases, there may be grant-based assistance available to help you get started.

 ## Creating a Plan for Migrating to RideSheet